hut6/dev-resources/hut6-style-guides.md

 ## Identation

-Whether it's HTML, PHP, Javacript, SASS or CSS, use an indent of **4 spaces**, and MUST NOT use tabs for indenting.
+Whether it's HTML, PHP, Javacript, SASS or CSS, use an indent of **4 spaces**, and must not use tabs or 2 spaces for indenting.

 Spaces are the only way to guarantee code renders the same in any person's environment and 4 instead of 2 to make it consistent accross different editors, IDEs and languages.